thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 The Industrial Revolution began to alter these attitudes.
 Mass production expanded the supply of consumer goods, rising incomes increased demand for them, and the emergence of a salaried middle class created a large population with predictable future earnings.
 Together, these developments laid the foundation for modern consumer credit.

+Records indicate that both installment credit and a form of revolv- ing credit were widespread in the early days of the Republic.
+Economist Rolf Nugent noted, in Consumer Credit and Economic Stability, that “in rural areas, horses, plows, carriages, seed, clocks, and household furniture were frequently sold for promissory notes payable after the harvest.”
+Installment sales were commonplace in urban areas, particu- larly for high-priced durable goods designed for household use.
+Install- ment credit in the early 1800s was used in much the same way as it is used today.
+It was granted specifically for a single purchase and required both a down payment and a formal contract that permitted the merchant to retain title to the article until the purchase price had been paid.
+For instance, Cowperwaite and Sons, which was founded in New York in 1807 and appears to have been the first firm in the United States to specialize in furniture, sold goods on installment terms from its very inception.

+As installment credit gradually proved to be successful over the first half of the nineteenth century, manufacturers began to borrow the notion from the merchants.
+One of the earliest and most successful manufacturers to utilize the installment plan was the Singer Sewing Machine Company.
+Other manufacturers began to sell big-ticket con- sumer durables, such as pianos, household organs, and stoves, directly to consumers through agents by about 1850.

 One of the earliest examples of firms capitalizing on this emerging market came in the United States, where the Singer Sewing Machine Company dramatically expanded sales by introducing an installment-payment plan.

+The spurt of industrialization following the Civil War began the long-term trend toward urbanization in the United States.
+A son who had learned a trade from his father—metalworking, for example— might discover that in another city there was a big demand for his skills and wages were much higher.
+The gradual movement of family mem- bers from rural communities to large cities helped weaken the family bond, as well as the reliance of family members upon one another for the provision of financing.
+The increased geographic distance between family members forced many people to depend upon third-party institutions for any financing they might need.
+They were also encouraged to seek more financing than they had previously used.

+According to Nugent,
+Incentives to thrift disappeared with intimate community life.
+Family traditions, conservative consumptive habits, and reputa- tions for stability gave way to competitive standards of living as the principal basis for prestige.
+These changes helped to explain two important developments in the field of consumer credit which began shortly after the Civil War.
+One was the extension of installment merchandising to low income classes; the other, the rise of the small loan business.
+It is important to note that the vast geographic size of the United States contributed in no small way to the development of its consumer credit industry.
+In European countries, the much shorter distances that had to be traveled, along with the smaller number of large industrial cities, enabled families to remain not only close but independent of outside institutions in meeting their financial needs.
+This fact may help explain why the consumer credit industry in general has been far less successful in most European countries than in the United States and why the credit aspect of credit cards may lack some of the appeal to Europeans that it has had to many Americans.

+The importance of the automobile in stimulating and legitimizing consumer credit sales cannot be overemphasized.
+The growth of install- ment sales of automobiles tended to remove the stigma that installment selling had acquired at the hands of low-grade installment merchants in the 1890s.
+All social and economic classes were represented among installment purchasers of automobiles; hence, installment buying ac- quired respectability.
+Although some automobile manufacturers, such as Ford, were slow in implementing installment sales plans, other compa- nies embraced this new marketing tool.
+General Motors soon became the leader in installment sales.

 ### Installment Credit